AayushGhising/Event-Registration-System/README.md

 ## Additional Information

-- Ensure that the `uploads` directory exists in the project root or is created by the application.
+- Ensure that the `upload` directory exists in the project root or is created by the application.
 - The application uses iText for generating PDF badges for registered visitors.

 ## Troubleshooting